 Finally, tiny home insurance also provides coverage for personal belongings.
 This is especially important if you live in your tiny home full-time, as you'll likely have valuable personal items you want to protect.
 With personal belongings coverage, you can rest assured that your possessions are covered in the event of theft, fire, or other covered events.

 The exact coverage provided by a tiny home insurance policy will vary depending on the insurer and the specific policy you choose.
-However, most policies will include coverage for the following:
+Remember that it’s important to find an insurer with professional knowledge of tiny homes, as this will help you to avoid any potential disputes or misunderstandings that could require you to sue an insurance company for damages or negligence, with this in mind, most policies will include coverage for the following:

 Property Damage: This coverage will protect your tiny home and any attached structures (like porches or decks) from damage caused by covered events like fire, storms, or vandalism.